 - If you're making a donation to an overseas aid organisation, check that it's a member of ACFID and, more importantly, a signatory to its Code of Conduct.

-- For domestic charities and commercial fundraisers, ask if they're a member of the FIA.
+- For domestic charities and commercial fundraisers, ask if they're a member of the FIA and are registered with the ACNC.

-- Check the charity is licensed by its state or territory regulator.
+- Check that the charity is licensed by its state or territory regulator.
 Each state has different exemptions.
-In Qld, religious organisations don't need to be registered, for example.
+In some states, religious organisations don't need to be registered, for example.

-- Do your own calculations.
+- Do your own calculations by looking for the annual reports of charities online.
 You'll need to flick to the end of annual reports for the figures.
 Compare fundraising revenue with fundraising costs and read the notes to financial statements to see how ratios are calculated.
+But, as above, bear in mind that high overhead costs doesn't necessarily mean it's a bad charity.

 Claiming tax deductions